 11. EDGE OF TOMORROW (2014)

 Much like The Matrix (1999) before it there was little fanfare or expectation around Doug Liman’s Edge of Tomorrow.
 Movie fans caught on quick though, and Edge of Tomorrow became one of the biggest science fiction action movies of the decade.
 Based on Hiroshi Sakurazaka’s All You Need Is Kill, we follow Tom Cruise’s arrogant Army public relations officer William Cage as he is unceremoniously dumped on the front lines of a war against invading alien forces.
-Lasting all of a few minutes, the inexperienced Cage discovers he is in a time loop where he is forced to relieve the battle over and over.
-An ingenious concept, Cruise is a hit watchable best, and is superbly supported by a top form Emily Blunt.
+Lasting all of a few minutes, the inexperienced Cage then discovers he is stuck in a time loop, forced to relieve the battle over and over.
+An ingenious concept, Cruise is at his watchable best, superbly supported by Emily Blunt and Bill Paxton, the latter almost stealing the show in a supporting role that reminds us why he will be forever missed.

 10. THE RAID (2011)